ebenpack/personal-site/content/JavaScript/lattice-boltzmann.markdown

 You can view a demo [here]({filename}/pages/projects/lattice-boltzmann.markdown).

-Implementation is not particularly difficult, once you understand the lattice Bolzman methods.
+Implementation is not particularly difficult, once you understand the lattice Boltzmann methods.
 At its most basic, the LBM requires a lattice of nodes.
-In this case, for D2Q9, a two-dimensional array suffices to represent our lattice (techincally, an array of length n, with each item consisting of an m length array, where n represents the width of the lattice, and m represents the height).
+In this case, for D2Q9, a two-dimensional array suffices to represent our lattice (technically, an array of length n, with each item consisting of an m length array, where n represents the width of the lattice, and m represents the height).
 For each node in the lattice, we must store, at a minimum, the densities of the DFs.
 It is also useful, in order to avoid repetition of work, to store the calculated macroscopic density, macroscopic velocity, the x and y components of that velocity, and the 'curl'.
 Additionally, a `barrier` boolean was stored on each node, as well as a `stream` array, used to temporarily store streamed values.
 Altogether, the constructor looked like this:

     #!javascript
     function LatticeNode() {